Hamdard University: Book Bank

-Initiated in 2011, the Book Bank (available for the students of Hamdard Institute of Information Technology) provides students with reference- and text-books for a minimal fee of Rs.
-50/book (equivalent to US$0.5) for the duration of a semester (which lasts for six months).
-Any student of HIET can register for the Book Bank free of cost and the registration remains effective for a maximum duration of four years (or until the completion of the degree in which the student is enrolled).
+Initiated in 2011, the Book Bank (available for the students of HIIT) provides students with references and text-books for a minimal fee of Rs.
+50/book for the duration of a semester.
+Any student of HIIT can register for the Book Bank free of cost and the registration remains effective for a maximum duration of four years (or until the completion of the degree in which the student is enrolled).